dirkkelly/dirkkelly/content/essays/technology/_index.md

 ---
-title: Our Tools Will Not Save Us if we Use Them to Kill Us
+title: Our tools will not save us if we use them to kill us.
 ---